keesiemeijer/additional-content/readme.txt

 4. Warning when activating this plugin on PHP versions smaller than 5.4.0.

 == Changelog ==
-= 1.2.0 =
+= 1.3.0 =
-* Using anonymous functions for sorting addational content by priority.
+* Fix bug where additional content was not displayed in pages.
+Props: [dpinc](https://profiles.wordpress.org/dpinc).
-* New unit tests
+* Allow unfiltered html for user with the unfiltered_html capability
-* Tested up to WordPress 4.4
+* Tested up to WordPress 4.6

 = 1.1.4 =
 Initial commit to the WordPress plugins repository.